 Feasibility Study of a Mobile Digital Personal Health Record for Family- Centered Care Coordination for Children and Youth with Special Healthcare Needs

-A Fast Healthcare Interoperability Resources (FHIR)-enabled digital personal health record mobile app has the potential to enhance care coordination for families of children and youth with special healthcare needs and to inform improvements in family-centered care coordination that will be highly impactful for populations of patients with complex health needs across the age spectrum.
+A Fast Healthcare Interoperability Resources (FHIR)-enabled digital personal health record mobile app improved care coordination for families of children and youth with special healthcare needs (CYSHCN) but revealed technical and usability challenges to broader, sustained use.

 Project Details -